otel-workshop/petclinic/log-instrumentation.md

 ```

-Next,edit the **pom.xml** file to add the Mapped Diagnostics Context dependency used to propagate trace data to the logger.
+Next, edit the **pom.xml** file to add the Mapped Diagnostics Context dependency used to propagate trace data to the logger.

 ```cmd
 vi /home/ubuntu/spring-petclinic/pom.xml